Sanu3286/Web_scraping/README.md

-Here we use machine learning algorithm to predict the sale
+Here we use machine learning techique to extract information from webpage and convert it to pandas dataframe